makersquare/student-boxen/README.md

 echo 'source /opt/boxen/env.sh' >> ~/.zshrc
 ```

+You should also [install our dotfiles](http://github.com/makersquare/dotfiles), which are the configuration files that control your development environment.
+Ours are tailored to the type of development we'll be doing at MakerSquare, and they'll keep your environment close to what we run in the lab.

 ## There is no step 4

 You're all set!
 Your setup is now mostly identical to the way our lab machines work.